 Otherwise, no specific restrictions apply to investments in the Czech Republic by a nonresident.
 Certain further limitations may apply according to the Czech Crisis Management Act (Act No. 240/2000 Coll.).
-In the case of an emergency, the Czech government can particularly prohibit the following:
+In the case of an emergency, the Czech government can specifically prohibit the following:

-- (i) Acquiring foreign currency assets, securities and book-entry securities, the issuer of which is a resident or domiciled outside the territory of the Czech Republic, for Czech currency - (ii) Making all payments from the Czech Republic abroad, including payments between payment service providers and their branches

-- (iii) Depositing funds for accounts abroad - (iv) Selling securities and book-entry securities, the issuer of which is a resident or registered office in the Czech Republic, persons with a permanent residence or registered office outside the territory of the Czech Republic - (v) Receiving loans from persons with a permanent residence or registered office outside the territory of the Czech Republic - (vi) Establishing accounts in the Czech Republic for persons with a permanent residence or residence outside the territory of the Czech Republic and depositing funds into their accounts - (vii) Implementing all payments from abroad to the Czech Republic between payment service providers and their branches
+- (i) Acquiring foreign currency assets, securities and book-entry securities, where the issuer is a resident or domiciled outside the territory of the Czech Republic, for Czech currency - (ii) Making all payments from the Czech Republic abroad, including payments between payment service providers and their branches - (iii) Depositing funds into accounts abroad - (iv) Selling securities and book-entry securities, where the issuer is a resident or has a registered office in the Czech Republic, to persons with a permanent residence or registered office outside the territory of the Czech Republic - (v) Receiving loans from persons with a permanent residence or registered office outside the territory of the Czech Republic - (vi) Establishing accounts in the Czech Republic for persons with a permanent residence or registered office outside the territory of the Czech Republic and depositing funds into their accounts - (vii) Implementing all payments from abroad to the Czech Republic between payment service providers and their branches